microbug/docker-cryptostorm-client/README.md

 ### Timezone
 Having the system clock correct is important for VPNs as the server may reject requests that have incorrect timestamps.
 The container uses the host's timekeeping so make sure you have NTP correctly set up on the host.

-### IPv6
-**[You should disable IPv6 on the host](https://twitter.com/cryptostorm_is/status/735068133308956672)**.
-IPv6 It isn't easily possible to do this within the container without making it privileged.
-There are [various](http://ask.xmodulo.com/disable-ipv6-linux.html) [guides](https://support.purevpn.com/how-to-disable-ipv6-linuxubuntu) [online](https://askubuntu.com/questions/309461/how-to-disable-ipv6-permanently) for this.